bigbio/sdrf-cellline-metadata-db/README.md

 - **Logging and Error Handling**: Warnings are logged for any unmatched cell lines, and errors are gracefully handled.
 - **TSV Output**: Annotates and outputs the results to a new TSV file, maintaining structured data for downstream analysis.

+---

 ## Requirements

-To use the scripts, ensure the following are installed:
+To use the scripts, ensure the following is installed:

 - **Python 3.x**
 - Required libraries: